SparqJS/sparq-js-project/README.md

    Manage your app's state using a Proxy that automatically updates all subscribed components when changes occur.

 4. **Routing Module (Hash & History)**
    Define dynamic routes with support for parameters.
-Easily build single-page applications (SPAs) with hash- or history-based navigation.
+Easily build single-page applications (SPAs) using hash- or history-based navigation.

 5. **Dynamic Themes**
    Quickly switch between themes by toggling CSS variables—no need for multiple stylesheets.

 6. **Utilities Module**
-   Comes with built-in helper functions for HTTP requests (fetch), debounce, clipboard operations, and more.
+   Built-in helper functions for HTTP requests (fetch), debounce, clipboard operations, and more.

 7. **Advanced Animations**
    Implement smooth visual effects such as fade, slide, scale, and rotate to enhance the user experience.